kastaneda/ytdlui/README.md

 This is just a rude example.
 Think youself on your host security.
 Ensure that `./cronjob` and PHP app both can access their files.

-### Note about cronjob

-The script downloads one video per run, to avoid high traffic or CPU load.

 How to use it
 -------------

-Important point is that I usally do not want to interrupt the video.
-Just make a side-note to download it later.

-So, I usally call the app with such non-intrusive bookmarklet:
+There is bookmarklet to enqueue current video:

 ```js
 javascript:(function(){var el=document.createElement('div');el.innerHTML='<div style="position:fixed;right:25px;top:25px;background:#eea;padding:10px;z-index:9999"><img alt="Adding to list..." src="http://ytdlui.localhost/ui.php?url='+encodeURIComponent(window.location.href)+'&output=image"></div>';el.onclick=function(e){this.parentNode.removeChild(this);};document.body.appendChild(el);})();
 ```

-(you need to replace `ytdlui.localhost` to your script path).
+(you should replace `ytdlui.localhost` to your script path).

 [1]: https://github.com/ytdl-org/youtube-dl/